King Charles' regrets for colonial abuses in Kenya not enough for some victims

 By Duncan Miriri and Aaron Ross

-NAIROBI, Nov 1 (Reuters) - Britain's King Charles and Queen Camilla began the second day of a state visit to Kenya on Wednesday as survivors of colonial-era abuses criticised his failure to issue a full apology or propose reparations.
+NAIROBI, Nov 1 (Reuters) - Britain's King Charles and Queen Camilla met with World War Two veterans in Kenya on Wednesday on the second day of a state visit, as survivors of colonial-era abuses criticised Charles' failure to issue a full apology or propose reparations.

 President William Ruto commended the monarch's first step toward going beyond the "tentative and equivocal half-measures of past years", but said much remained to be done.

-British colonialists also committed gross human rights violations, including land expropriation, killings, torture and sexual violence, against hundreds of thousands of people in western Kenya over decades, U.N. investigators have said.
+British colonialists also committed gross human rights violations, including land expropriation, killings, and sexual violence, against hundreds of thousands of people in western Kenya over decades, United Nations investigators have said.

-Charles' visit comes at a time when former colonies are demanding that Britain do more to recognise the abuses of its colonial past.
-Some - notably Barbados and Jamaica - have been re-evaluating their ties to the monarchy.
+Britain agreed to a 20 million pound ($24 million) out-of-court settlement in 2013 to more than 5,200 survivors of abuses during the emergency, but it has refused to issue an apology and has rebuffed claims by other communities.

-Britain agreed to a 20 million pound ($24 million) out-of-court settlement in 2013 to more than 5,200 survivors of abuses during the Mau Mau conflict, but it has refused to issue an apology and has rebuffed claims by other communities.
+Paul Muite, a senior Kenyan lawyer who represented Mau Mau veterans in the 2013 case, said there were more than 2,000 additional victims of abuses during the emergency who did not receive compensation in that settlement.

-"Acknowledgement alone is not enough," said David Ngasura, a historian from the Talai clan in western Kenya, whose members were forced from their land in the 1930s and sent to detention camps.
+Charles' visit, his first as monarch to a former colony, comes at a time when Britain is under pressure to do more to recognise colonial-era abuses.
+Some, notably Barbados and Jamaica, have been re-evaluating their ties to the monarchy.

-"I am yet to hear him about compensation and reparations by the British government to the victims of historical injustices meted by the British colonial government."
+David Ngasura, a historian from the Talai clan in western Kenya, whose members were forced from their land in the 1930s and sent to detention camps, said Charles' acknowledgment of colonial-era crimes was "not enough".

-Kipchoge araap Chomu, the great-grandson of King Koitalel Arap Samoei, who led a decade-long rebellion by the Nandi people before he was killed by a British colonel in 1905, said Charles' speech fell short of his hopes for an apology, reparations and the return of his ancestor's remains.
+Kipchoge araap Chomu, the great-grandson of King Koitalel Arap Samoei, who led a decade-long rebellion by the Nandi people around the turn of the 20th century, also criticised the speech.

 "(Charles) just beat around the bush, went round, round saying 'we recognise the pain, we can't change the past'," Chomu said.